-Prior Authorization SCENARIO 4: DENVER HEALTH PIHP AND DENVER HEALTH MCO

-QUESTION MH/SUD M/S

-Pharmacy Services

-Process

-Are services in this classification subject to prior authorization?
-Few MH drugs are subject to prior authorization .
+Prior Authorization SCENARIO 4: DENVER HEALTH PIHP AND DENVER HEALTH MCO QUESTION MH/SUD M/S Pharmacy Services Process Are services in this classification subject to prior authorization?
+Few MH drugs are subject to prior authorization 35 .
 No PAR required for SUD/OUD medications.
 Exceptions are reviewed on a case by case basis.
 Medical exceptions are allowed to the PA when the requestor (provider) gives clinical rationale for why the medication is medically necessary DHMC reviews for injectable or IV medications that are non-formulary.
 OP M/S drugs: Not all are subject to PAR.
 See formulary.
+What is the maximum amount of time allowed to issue a determination on a prior authorization request?
+IP: 72 hours for urgent requests; 10 days for standard requests OP: 24 hours IP: 72 hours for urgent requests; 10 days for standard requests OP: 24 hours Does the plan impose any prior authorization requirements or step therapy requirements as a prerequisite to authorizing coverage for any prescription medication approved by the Food and Drug Administration for the treatment of substance use disorders?
+If so, please explain.
+No No Strategy Are prior authorization policies the same for both in-network and out-of-network providers?
+Yes In-network requires review if medication is listed on the Specialty Infusion Grid.
+All

-&lt;sup>30 DHMC only requires prior authorization for the following mental health drugs: Abilify Maintena, Daytrana, Fanapt, Invega Sustenna, Kapvay, Saphris, Zyprexa Relprevv.
+35 DHMC only requires prior authorization for the following mental health drugs: Abilify Maintena, Daytrana, Fanapt, Invega Sustenna, Kapvay, Saphris, Zyprexa Relprevv.
 No substance use disorder drugs are subject to prior authorization.

-PRIOR AUTHORIZATION SCENARIO 4: DENVER HEALTH PIHP AND DENVER HEALTH MCO QUESTION MH/SUD M/S What is the maximum amount of time allowed to issue a determination on a prior authorization request?
-IP: 72 hours for urgent requests; 10 days for standard requests IP: 72 hours for urgent requests; 10 days for standard requests OP: 24 hours OP: 24 hours Does the plan impose any prior authorization requirements or step therapy requirements as a prerequisite to authorizing coverage for any prescription medication approved by the Food and Drug Administration for the treatment of substance use disorders?
-If so, please explain.
-No Νο Strategy Are prior authorization policies the same for both in-network and out-of-network providers?
-Yes In-network requires review if medication is listed Specialty Infusion Grid.
-All out of network always requires authorization.
+PRIOR AUTHORIZATION SCENARIO 4: DENVER HEALTH PIHP AND DENVER HEALTH MCO

+Question MH/SUD M/S out of network always requires authorization.
 For OP pharmacy, policies are the same.
 Evidentiary Services Does the plan use evidence-based clinical decision support products (InterQual, Milliman, etc.) to determine whether to prior authorize pharmacy services?
 Peer-reviewed medical literature, Accepted national treatment guidelines, Drug compendia in common use, Other authoritative medical sources, Expert opinion has been obtained where necessary.
 Peer-reviewed medical literature, Accepted national treatment guidelines, Drug compendia in common use, Other authoritative medical sources, Expert opinion has been obtained where necessary.
 Does the plan use internally developed guidelines to determine whether to prior authorize services?
-No No IF YES: How frequently are those guidelines updated?
+IF YES: How frequently are those No No guidelines updated?

-Prior Authorization Findings: Scenario 4 - Pharmacy Services
+Findings: Scenario 4 - Pharmacy Services